 1994 – Pink Box opens.
 Pink Box was set up as a hobby business by record collecting fans Sue and Chris Garland in 1994, not as a record label but to sell rock and indie records at record fairs around Central England.
 The name Pink Box coming from the record storage boxes.
 Frustrated by the lack of national coverage to bands from the East Midlands we decided to release a record on our own label [Pink Box Records]

 1995 -The Abbey Park Show was axed in 1995, nearly 50 years after its inception.

 1995 – Stayfree opens in Conduit Street.
 Before that, they were in Friday Street.

 1996 – Flat Five records set up by the Potts brothers in honour of their father the legendary jazz trumpeter Mick Potts.

 1997 – the formation of Kasabian (previously known as Saracuse, reputed to have played under that name at The Shed.)
 The original band members were from the Leicestershire villages of Blaby and Countesthorpe.
-Kasabian have won major music awards and have been nominated 27 times to date.
+Kasabian has won major music awards and has been nominated 27 times to date.
 They are one of the biggest indie bands in the country.

 1999 – Forerunner of Kasabian – Saracuse – plays at The Shed.